madison-college-rails/git-workshop-spring-2014/basics.md

 # Add the file.
 git add <USERNAME>.txt

-# You have updated the "index" with the content of the working tree.
+# You have updated the "index" with the contents of your file in the working tree.
 # The file is now "staged" for the next commit.
 git status